 A student who has an outstanding obligation will have his/her report card and/or diploma held in the high school office until the assigned obligation has been paid.
-In addition, a student may lose the opportunity to purchase a parking permit, participate in extra-curricular activities such as Homecoming, THON, Prom, and Commencement.
+In addition, a student MAY lose the opportunity to participate in extra-curricular activities such as athletics, homecoming, THON, prom, and commencement.
+Students who owe an obligation WILL NOT be issued a parking pass.